MIBismuth/personal-webpage/website/markdown/self-hosting.md

 }
 ```

-For now, the important things to take care for are: the PORT, which is conventionally 80 for http requests (443 for https, but I'll get there in a bit); the root location with the path to our website directory.
+For now, the important things to take care of are: the PORT, which is conventionally 80 for HTTP requests (443 for HTTPS, but I'll get there in a bit); and the root location with the path to our website directory.

 After that we can start the server with: